clj-easy/graal-docs/CLJ-1472/README.md

 {org.clojure/clojure {:mvn/version "1.10.1-patch_38bafca9_clj_1472_reentrant_finally2"}}
 ```

-**Testing**
+## Testing

-- Update `deps.edn` to reflect the Clojure patched version you want to test.
+- Update `deps.edn` to reflect the version of Clojure you want to test.
-Verify that you are using a patched version of Clojure by running `clojure -Stree`.
+Verify the Clojure version by running `clojure -Stree`.

 - If the `native-image` binary is not on the `PATH`, set either:
   - the `GRAALVM_HOME` environment variable to the location of your GraalVM